build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ### <u>Building and Pushing Docker Image</u>
 After understanding the code in `startup_script.py`, we proceed to build the Dockerfile from the `create-embeddings-save-in-vectordb` folder and push the image to [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/).
 Amazon Elastic Container Registry (Amazon ECR) is a fully managed container registry offering high-performance hosting, so we can reliably deploy application images and artifacts anywhere.
-We will use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) to build and push the Docker Image to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
+We will use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) to build and push the Docker Image to Amazon ECR.
 Replace <AWS Account Number> with the correct AWS Account Number in all the commands below. <br/>

-1. Retrieve an authentication token and authenticate your Docker client to your registry in the AWS CLI.
+1. Retrieve an authentication token and authenticate the Docker client to the registry in the AWS CLI.
 ```bash
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com
 ```